isaacracine/isaacracine.github.io/resume.md

 # Statisitcs
 * Data science and machine learning
-* Practice with theoretical statistics, Bayesian modeling
+* Practice with theoretical statistics, Bayesian modeling, linear algebra

 # Other
 * Several years food service jobs have provided lots of experience with working in a team and problem solving